 Indiana Wesleyan University’s initial and main campus is in Marion.
 IWU is the largest private university in the entire state, and one of Marion’s biggest employers and economic boosters.

-Marion is home to the award-winning private not-for-profit Marion General Hospital.
-MGH is known for its Magnet status in nursing (achieved by only 7% in the U.S.), and in 2017 was nationally named a Top 100 Rural & Community Hospital.
+Marion is home to an award-winning private not-for-profit hospital.
+Marion Health is known for its Magnet status in nursing (achieved by only 7% in the U.S.), and in 2017 was nationally named a Top 100 Rural & Community Hospital.

 The Marion Municipal Airport is a pristine regional airport, having received “Airport of the Year” by the Aviation Association of Indiana in 2015.